 With the increased demand for corn that has been the result of surging ethanol production over the last decade, beef producers have seen their largest cost category increase dramatically, and this has reduced Ontario's competitiveness as a location for feeding cattle.
-This has also increased demand and competition for land, which farmers must contend with when establishing or expanding operations.
+This has also increased demand and competition for land, which livestock farmers must contend with when establishing or expanding operations.
 BFO is concerned that most of the increased corn volume required for ethanol will not be able to come from yield growth, and will instead be a result of land conversion from pastureland and forage crops to more corn acres.
 Based on the changes seen in California and Ontario, for example, increased ethanol demand leads to forage acreage being converted to cropland and/or changing crop rotations to increase corn production.

 From 2006 to 2016, corn acreage in Ontario increased by 37%, while pastureland shrank by 30% and hay acreage shrank by almost 33%.
 Ontario's ethanol content mandate, which encouraged and subsidized corn production, was a major contributing factor to the land use conversion seen in Ontario over the last decade.
+Hand-in-hand with the shrinking grassland acreage is the corresponding decline in Ontario's cow herd, with cow numbers down by 33% over the past 10 years.
+This smaller cow herd means that more calves must be transported to Ontario's feedlots from outside the province, which comes with a carbon cost compared to supplying calves from our own cow herd and grasslands.

 Further to this, BFO believes that land that is suitable for corn production in Ontario is already being used for this purpose.
 New, expanded corn production that results from an increased content mandate will come from less agriculturally capable land in Ontario that is ideal for pasture and forage production.
-BFO is concerned that the ethanol content mandate will encourage unsustainable crop production systems on inappropriate land.
+BFO is concerned that the ethanol content mandate will further encourage unsustainable crop production systems on inappropriate land.
 While the ethanol content mandate increase is often interpreted as an environmentally positive move because it will reduce carbon emissions from fuel use in vehicles, policymakers must take a more comprehensive view of the environmental impacts of increased ethanol production in the province.

 Pastureland is being lost at a much higher rate than cropland in Ontario, and the province cannot afford to lose more grasslands and forage production.
 Grasslands are widely recognized by government, industry, and environmental groups as a highly valuable ecosystem and environmental feature, and the majority of Ontario's grasslands are managed by livestock farmers.
 Beef farmers' businesses are dependent on healthy forages and pastures, and they are invested in protecting them.
 At the same time, beef farmers recognize their environmental value.
-Forage-based livestock improves soil fertility and structure through organic manure deposits, provides erosion control through fencerows, windbreaks and perennial crops, and promotes soil ecosystem health and carbon storage capacity through the http://www.omafra.gov.on.ca/english/stats/agriculture_summary.htm

-3 Agricultural Marketing Resource Center.
-"Impact of Ethanol on the Livestock and Poultry Industry."
-(2008). http://www.agmrc.org/renewable-energy/ethanol/impact-of-ethanol-on-the-livestock-and-poultry-industry/ production of perennial forage crops that minimize tilling and soil disruption.
+Forage-based livestock improves soil fertility and structure through organic manure deposits, provides erosion control through fencerows, windbreaks and perennial crops, and promotes soil ecosystem health and carbon storage capacity through the production of perennial forage crops that minimize tilling and soil disruption.
 Forages and pastureland also play an important role in maintaining water quality and reducing nutrient run-off.
 The Lake Erie basin has experienced a major shift in agricultural land use from forage to crop production over the last 30 years, and this land use change is cited in the draft Lake Erie Domestic Action Plan as a contributing factor to the increasing phosphorus load.